 - A original and exciting. - B strange and confusing. - C creative and difficult. - D sudden and surprising. - 17.
 What information from Passage 2 best shows that Galdikas had a difficult job?
-Select two answers. - A Orangutans like to keep to themselves. - B Orangutans are in danger of losing their homes. - C She made valuable observations about orangutans. - D Her studies found that orangutans enjoy many foods. - E She spent many years trying to get the orangutans to trust her. - 18.
-Which conclusion is best supported by information in Passage 2? - A Gorillas used to be aggressive in the wild. - B Mother apes are the main caretakers of baby apes. - C Apes are very private animals that hide in the jungle. - D The scientists became emotionally attached to their subjects.
+Select two answers. - A Orangutans like to keep to themselves. - B Orangutans are in danger of losing their homes. - C She made valuable observations about orangutans. - D Her studies found that orangutans enjoy many foods. - E She spent many years trying to get the orangutans to trust her.

+- A Gorillas used to be aggressive in the wild. - B Mother apes are the main caretakers of baby apes. - C Apes are very private animals that hide in the jungle. - D The scientists became emotionally attached to their subjects.